 The germ (known as wheat germ) is one of the more nutritious parts of wheat.
 It is an excellent source of fiber and numerous essential vitamins and minerals.

 This article examines the nutritional properties of wheat germ, its potential benefits, and how to use it.

 What Is Wheat Germ?

-Firstly, wheat berries (whole wheat kernels) are a true whole grain food that contains the bran, germ, and endosperm of wheat.
+Firstly, wheat berries (whole wheat kernels) are a true whole grain food containing wheat’s bran, germ, and endosperm.

 Here is a simple breakdown of how these parts of the wheat plant differ (1):

 - Wheat bran is the fibrous outer coating of the wheat kernel, and it contains fiber, B vitamins, and minerals.

 - Wheat germ contains various nutrients, including fiber, vitamins, minerals, proteins, and fats.
 The germ is the part of the plant that provides all the necessary nutrients for the plant to reproduce.
 It is otherwise known as the embryo of a plant.

 - Endosperm: this is basically the energy supply for the germ, and it provides starchy carbohydrates, some protein, and lower levels of vitamins and minerals.
 The endosperm is the main ingredient in refined white flour.

 In the food industry, wheat germ is usually the leftover byproduct of milling processes used to make flour and other refined wheat products.